sevagh/libmetro/README.md

 Listen: [accented 4/4, 100bpm](./.github/accented_4_4_demo.wav)

 Here's a more complex example of a 3:2 polyrhythm/cross-rhythm.
-The 3/8 is played with snares (+ hihat for the downbeat), and the 2/4 is played with cowbell (+ tambourine for the downbeat):
+The triples are played with snares (+ hihat for the downbeat), and the duples are played with cowbell (+ tambourine for the downbeat):

 ```c++
 #include "libmetro.h"